CORE Innovation Group takes on 7 new EU research projects

 20th November 2023

-CORE Group and CORE Innovation Centre are continuing on our trailblazing EU research journey, participating in a total of 7 new Horizon Europe projects.
+CORE Innovation Group and CORE Innovation Centre are continuing on our trailblazing EU research journey, participating in a total of 7 new Horizon Europe projects.
 Our new research projects, which focus on the digital and green transitions, will help us put our expertise to good use, always focusing on our four CORE missions; Digital Transformation, Digital Tools, Digital Twins and Green Industry.

 The new projects bring our total to over 40 research projects, ongoing or completed, and increase our research budget to over 13 million €.
 We are very excited for our participation in all these new projects, a preview of which you can get below, and look forward to working with our partners to deliver impactful change through machine learning.